the-coded/codex-ai/utils/README.md

 └── examples/          # Detailed examples and documentation
 ```

-## Usage
+## 💡 Usage

 These utilities are designed to be imported and used throughout the project.
 They provide consistent interfaces for common operations and handle error cases appropriately.

-For specific implementation details, error handling, and advanced usage examples, please refer to the [examples documentation](examples/README.md).
+For specific implementation details, error handling, and advanced usage examples, please refer to the [📖 examples documentation](examples/README.md).